 - Document Management: Gain greater control of your documents and a clean audit trail which reduces your risk.
 Organise, store, and route invoices, contracts, all versions of drawings, RFIs, lease agreements, and more to keep your business moving.

 If your construction company isn’t using a mobile device and cloud-based construction management software, it’s time to make the switch.
-The boosted productivity, efficiency, accessibility, security and general convenience of cloud computing makes it a worthy investment for construction firms of all sizes.
+The boosted productivity, efficiency, accessibility, security and general convenience of cloud computing make it a worthy investment for construction firms of all sizes.